Experiences and opportunities for statistics capacity building in Africa

 AIMS South Africa

-I spent December 2013 by the sea and mountains at Muizenberg, near Cape Town, teaching a course on analysis of life-time data at the African Institute for Mathematical Sciences.
+I spent December 2013 by the sea and mountains at Muizenberg, near Cape Town, teaching a course on analysis of life-time data at the AIMS.
 I also gave a talk on careers in statistics at the request the present academic director, Jeff Sanders, as the need for our discipline, and hence opportunities, in Africa is clear.
 I led a relaxed walk up the mountain, having heard that in the previous block, a group had hiked over the mountains walked for 10 hours to reach Table Mountain.
 Going up was hot for me, in shorts and it's difficult to imagine hiking fully covered as the Muslim women do.
 My route included a stop at an excellent ice-cream shop.
 Maths is not the only topic: I was asked what I thought of Scottish independence!

 In January 2014, I taught probability and statistics at AIMS Ghana, which opened in 2012.
 AIMS Ghana is also by the sea, but much else is different, including being in a small village rather than a cosmopolitan city.
 An experienced and enthusiastic cook provided African meals, with banku, fufu and about eight different kinds of porridge for breakfast.
 Some students kept to African ways, and ate with their fingers, others regarded the year as a chance to practice with knife and fork.
 Most of us ate on the balcony outside, which was pleasant once the breeze started, usually by about 11am.
 Overnight temperatures were 24C, and walking along the beach to a bar under coconut trees was a hot experience.